Baby, it was cold outside. It even chilled this page. Have patience, it loads slowly. Lots of video.

 Life Itself (U.S./Canada, 2014)

-Roger Ebert was America's most-loved film critic, a superstar with a syndicated column in the Chicago Sun-Times, a TV show (At the Movies, with the late Gene Siskel, where the expression "Two Thumbs Up" was born), many books and, at the end of his life after he'd lost his voice to thyroid cancer, a blog.
-Based on his autobiography, this documentary by Steve James (whose basketball movie, Hoop Dreams, Ebert championed) gets to the essence of what made Ebert's reputation, and while generally sympathetic, doesn't shy from criticism itself of the flawed man behind the legend.
+Roger Ebert was America's most-loved film critic, a superstar with a syndicated column in the Chicago Sun-Times, a TV show (At the Movies, with Gene Siskel, where the expression "Two Thumbs Up" was born), many books and, at the end of his life after he'd lost his voice to thyroid cancer, a blog.
+Based on his autobiography, this documentary by Steve James (whose basketball movie, Hoop Dreams, Ebert championed) gets to the essence of what made Ebert's reputation, and while sympathetic, doesn't shy from criticism itself of the flawed man behind the legend.
 Extras on the Blu-ray (also on DVD) include 15 deleted scenes, 10 minutes with the director, a tribute video from Sundance, a short video promo, and a bunch of trailers for this and other Magnolia Pictures releases.

 The Jewel in the Crown (Britain, 1984)